digital-entropy/yalr/readme.md

 | 12.x    | ^1.4 | ^8.2 |
 | 12.x    | ^1.5 | ^8.3 |

-### Applying into your project
+## Getting Started

-Run command in your project
+After installation, run the following command in your project:

 ```shell
 php artisan yalr:install
 ```

-### Usage

-### Class Wrapper Route
+## Class Wrapper Route

-Class wrapper route is our effort to make routing in laravel more expressive and separated.
-We usually make route that representative with namespace for easy to understand.
-For example, class `App\Admin\TransactionRoute` will represent route `/app/admin/transaction`.
+Class wrapper route is our effort to make routing in Laravel more expressive and organized.
+Routes are represented by their namespace for easier understanding.
+For example, class `App\Admin\TransactionRoute` will correspond to the route `/app/admin/transaction`.

-#### Creating new route
+### Creating New Route

-To make a new route just run:
+To create a new route, run:

 ```shell
 php artisan make:route DefaultRoute
 ```

-After running command above, the route named `DefaultRoute` will appear in `app/Http/Routes/DefaultRoute.php`.
-After creating routes, it will not be loaded automatically, you must register the Route Class in the route configuration.
+This command will create a route named `DefaultRoute` in `app/Http/Routes/DefaultRoute.php`.
+Note that after creation, you must register the Route class in your route configuration for it to be loaded.

-##### make:route options
+#### make:route Options

-1. Inject
+##### 1. Inject

-   Inject is useful options to auto adding the route class name within route configuration, so you don't need to add it manually.
-E.g:
+The `--inject` option automatically adds the route class name to your route configuration:

 ```shell
 php artisan make:route DefaultRoute --inject web
 ```

-Command above will make the Default route within the web groups that defined in `config/routes.php`.
+This command creates the Default route and adds it to the web group defined in `config/routes.php`.

-2. Controller
+##### 2. Controller

-   The controller option will generate the route and the controller used by the route.
-So you don't need to run 2 artisan command to create a new controller and route.
+The `--controller` option generates both the route and its associated controller:

 ```shell
 php artisan make:route DefaultRoute --controller HomeController
 ```

+This eliminates the need to run two separate commands to create a controller and route.

-3. Help
+##### 3. Help

-   Shows YALR command helps
+Shows the YALR command help information.

-#### Routes Configuration
+### Routes Configuration

-Below is an example of YALR configurations.
+Here's an example of a YALR configuration file:

 ```php
 return [